shaunwarman/forwardemail.net/app/views/self-hosted/index.md

 - **Domain Name**: A custom domain ready for DNS configuration.
 - **Clean IP**: Ensure your server has a clean IP address with no prior spam reputation by checking blacklists.
 More info [here](#what-tools-should-i-use-to-check-ip-reputation).

+> NOTE: See our list of [awesome mail server providers](https://github.com/forwardemail/awesome-mail-server-providers)

 #### Install

 Run the following command in your server to download and execute the installation script: